What NOT to Pack in Your Carry-On Bag

 I know airline food is notoriously bad, or often not even offered, so it makes sense to bring your own occasionally.
 But please be respectful of your neighbors and leave the fish and other stinky food at home.

-But in general, can you bring food on a plane?
-Yes, normally it is allowed, but some airlines might be more strict than others.
 Also remember that any food that can be considered a liquid is not allowed if it is more than 3.4 ounces (100ml).
 So leave your peanut butter at home, it counts as a liquid.

 We’re all glad you care about how you smell, but perfume can be unpleasant and bothersome to many people.
 Some are even allergic.
-Wait until you reach your destination to spray on the perfume, that way your seatmates can breathe easy during the flight.

 Guidebooks